AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 ---
 title: Converting Between File Formats and PDF
-seo-title: Converting Between File Formats and PDF
 description: Use the Generate PDF service to convert native file formats to PDF.
 Generate PDF service also converts PDF to other file formats and optimizes the size of PDF documents.
-seo-description: Use the Generate PDF service to convert native file formats to PDF.
-Generate PDF service also converts PDF to other file formats and optimizes the size of PDF documents.
-uuid: f72ad603-c996-4d48-9bfc-bed7bf776af6
 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: operations
-discoiquuid: 180cac3f-6378-42bc-9a47-60f9f08a7103
 role: Developer
 exl-id: 10535740-e3c2-4347-a88f-86706ad699b4
 ---